-Artists and theorists from the UK and Europe explore new understandings of gendered labour.
-Featuring Jo Applin, Angela Dimitrakaki, Julia Morandeira, Nina Power, Maria Ruido and Marina Vishmidt, this half day symposium will touch on the issue of generational thinking in feminist analyses of labour; art as gendered labour, and the link between work and resistance to oppression.
+Featuring Jo Applin, Angela Dimitrakaki, Julia Morandeira, Nina Power, Maria Ruido and Marina Vishmidt, a half day symposium touching on feminist analyses of labour; art as gendered labour, and the link between work and resistance.
+Part of How Women Work - three events exploring female self-definition and contemporary labour as critical contexts for Mika Rottenberg’s work.

 Angela Dimitrakaki is a Lecturer in Modern/Contemporary Art at University of Edinburgh.
 She is particularly interested in the intersection of feminism and Marxism; art, knowledge production and pedagogies of protest; labour and the economic subject in contemporary art; experimental curating.
 Her research has a particular emphasis on lens-based media and participatory paradigms, and examines the social processes and structures that determine the production of meaning in contemporary art practice, often with a particular focus on developments in Europe.